gigageek101/luxlife-hiring-website/QUALIFICATION_FUNNEL_README.md

 - ✅ TypeScript types are valid

 ## User Flow
-1. User clicks "Join Discord" anywhere on the site
+1. User clicks "Apply Now" anywhere on the site
 2. Redirected to `/apply` page
 3. Goes through 8-step qualification process
 4. Data saved to localStorage after each step
 5. Upon completion, redirected to `/thank-you`
-6. Qualified users see Discord link
+6. Qualified users see Cal.com booking link for 15-minute call
-7. Disqualified users see generic thank you
+7. Disqualified users see "course is full" message

 ## Important Notes
 - **No database connections** - everything is client-side only
 - **No API routes** - all logic runs in the browser
 - **Persistent progress** - users can close and resume their application
 - **One-time completion** - once completed, users are redirected to thank-you page
-- **Discord link protected** - only qualified users can access the Discord invite
+- **Booking link protected** - only qualified users can access the Cal.com booking link

 ## Configuration
 Edit `/lib/config.ts` to change: